 Trends and vision in data-driven HR and People Analytics

-The several panel discussions at the Nordic People Analytics Summit will unfold many trends and visions.
+Several panel discussions at the Nordic People Analytics Summit will unfold many trends and visions.
 For example, what the future of work will look like and the role of People Analytics in that, how businesses can achieve impact with People Analytics, what are the macro labour trends etc.

-“I foresee two trends, challenging the boundaries of PA, one is remote working / hybrid working.
+“I foresee two trends, challenging the boundaries of PA, one is remote/hybrid working.
 Organizations cannot rely on a meagrely 6 monthly employee engagement survey, they will need to come up with more Predictive Analytics on what keeps their employees happy and connected.
 The supply/demand situation for Talent is yet to see its peak, organizations will need to invest in Internal Mobility, hence Analytics on available capabilities, future gaps and how to upskill the gap will become crucial.”, says Manjuri Sinha, Global Director of Talent Acquisition at Olx group.

 Another field where People Analytics has a significant role, according to her, is solving the challenge of a distributed workforce.

 “Connecting the dots between workload, burnout, productivity, attrition, all this will be needed for any leader to succeed and create a cohesive culture in their teams.
 For example, if there is a dashboard to tell me, based on some factors, what times would be best for a team meeting for my distribution, that would be setting me up for success.”, adds Sinha.

 We hope this was inspiring enough for you to get interested in the event, which has the well known Stefan Sander Grods, People & Culture Partner at MobilePay, as a Chairman at the Nordic People Analytics Summit 2022, and the following Keynote speakers:

 - Rich Bye, VP HCM Product Strategy EMEA at Workday, who will speak on incorporating new and old ways of working to solve problems that we do not even know exist yet.